AppLovin acquires Machine Zone, doubles down on mobile games

 Machine Zone’s games brought free-to-play, massively multiplayer online (MMO) mechanics to mobile.
 It also developed a proprietary real-time engagement (RTE) engine.
 For a time, it tried to make a business out of that engine to power real-time mobile networks such as the transportation system in New Zealand.
 Leydon renamed the company MZ to reflect the change to the real-time networking technology.

 But that business didn’t spread, and Machine Zone (renamed again) refocused on games under Dumont.
 Machine Zone recently started testing Crystalborne, but the game hasn’t had a full-fledged launch yet.
+So far this year, player spending for Machine Zone has hit $330 million, Sensor Tower said.

 The company’s most-popular game to date remains Game of War: Fire Age, which generated more than $3 billion, Sensor Tower said.
 The No. 2 game is Mobile Strike, which featured Arnold Schwarzennegger, with $1.4 billion generated since its launch in 2015.
 Final Fantasy XV: A New Empire, based on the license from Square Enix, amassed $760 million, according to Sensor Tower.

 The acquisition of Machine Zone represents a significant step forward for AppLovin, which started out in 2012 as a mobile marketing company.
 It shifted in a big way in 2018 with the opening of its in-house game studio, Lion Studios, in 2018.